-- 71. The board may establish on an optional basis other committee such as: - a) Remuneration committee to oversee the design and operation of the compensation system, and ensures that compensation is appropriate and consistent with the culture, long-term business interest and risk strategy of the regulated financial institution. - b) Nominations/human resources/governance committee to recommend new members of the board or senior management, to undertake assessment of board and senior management. - c) Ethics/compliance committee to ensure that the regulated financial institution has the appropriate means for promoting proper decision making and compliance with laws, regulations and internal rules.
+- 58. The Board may establish on an optional basis other committee such as the: - a) Remuneration committee to oversee the design and operation of the compensation system, and ensures that compensation is appropriate and consistent with the culture, long-term business interest and risk strategy of the Regulated Financial Institution. - b) Nominations/human resources/governance committee to recommend new members of the Board or Senior Management and to undertake assessment of Board and Senior Management. - c) Ethics/compliance committee to ensure that the Regulated Financial Institution has the appropriate means for promoting proper decision making and compliance with laws, regulations and internal rules.